josemoralesarilla/personal_webpage/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Bush School of Government and Public Service - Texas A&M University
+  - name: Texas A&M's Bush School of Government and Public Service
   - url: https://bush.tamu.edu/

 # Short bio (displayed in user profile at end of posts)